Land Run of 1895

 The Land Run of 1895 was the smallest and last land run in the U.S. state of Oklahoma.
-It came about with an agreement between the Kickapoo Indians and the federal government that gave individual Kickapoos 22640 acre.
+It came about with an agreement between the Kickapoo people and the federal government that gave individual Kickapoos 22640 acre.
 The federal government purchased the remaining 183440 acre and opened them up to settlers.

 The land run took place on May 23, 1895.
 It was delayed since 1890, because of debate among tribal members over whether to accept allotment offers.
 Federal officials used "unscrupulous methods" to gain the signatures of tribal leaders and the Kickapoo Allotment Act was passed by the U.S. Congress on March 30, 1893.
 The proclamation opening the land was signed by President Grover Cleveland.

 Background

 The Kickapoo reservation had consisted of 206662 acre and lay between the Deep Fork and North Canadian rivers, bounded on the east by the former Sac and Fox reservation and on the west by the Indian Meridian.
 Only 88000 acre were available for homesteading, as land was set aside for schools.